 Pumpkin can be used for more than pumpkin pies.
 Pumpkin puree is wonderfully versatile and good for many a recipe, both sweet and savory.
 Here are low-fat ways to use your stores of canned pumpkin.

-Not overly sweet, these delicious pumpkin cranberry muffins make a great snack or brunch offering.
-Enjoy the ginger, cinnamon, and nutmeg spices.
+Not overly sweet, these delicious cranberry pumpkin seed muffins make a great snack or brunch offering.
 They're best served warm, but they also freeze well.
-The muffins are made with nonfat milk, canola oil, and one egg.
-They contain about 8 grams of fat per muffin.
-Cranberries provide vitamin C while pumpkin is packed with vitamin A. You'll also get 1 gram of fiber per muffin.
+The muffins are made with milk, butter, and two eggs.
+They contain about 6 grams of fat per muffin.
+Cranberries provide vitamin C while pumpkin is packed with vitamin A. You'll also get 2 grams of fiber per muffin.

 Add a seasonal twist to your usual quick bread by making a pumpkin bread.
 It's a great fall treat, that will fill your kitchen with a wonderful aroma.
 Slice it warm from the oven and serve with a mug of steaming apple cider.
 The oil in a typical quick bread recipe is replaced with pureed pumpkin and applesauce.
 This recipe further reduces fat by leaving out nuts.
 But if you aren't eliminating nuts, you can add some for extra texture.
 You can use canned pumpkin or leftover cooked and pureed pumpkin.
 There is less than half a gram of fat in a serving.